OdaFra/odafra/README.md

 - 🌱 I’m currently learning about React, Python and its frameworks.
 -->

-- 🔭 I'm a software developer at ITTI DIGITAL in Luque, PY
+- 🔭 I'm a software developer at ITTI DIGITAL in Asunción, PY
 - 📒 I'm constantly learning new skills and striving for progress.
 - 👨‍🎓 I’m interested in Mobile Developer
 - 🌱 I’m currently learning about React, Python and its frameworks.